Selling Student Accommodation

 Why?
 Because out of all the student lets out there, they typically tend to deliver the best yield.
 And that's despite BTL regulations around HMOs becoming a lot stricter over the past 20 or so years.

-How much is student accommodation worth?
+How much is my student accommodation worth?

 The level of demand